Quick Guide to

 and a small kiosk selling snacks near a picnic area.
 Bring warm clothes.

-Getting There: Take the Interamerican Highway east to the Taras
+Take the Interamerican Highway east to the Taras

 Intersection near Cartago.
 Keep going straight, then take the first left,